Peer To Peer Lending Guide

 - The lending companies ability to collect timely loan payments and interest

-Now you may be more comfortable lending against one type of loan versus others.
+You may be more comfortable lending against one type of loan security versus others.
 I have a friend who is a property surveyor so he’s able to easily identify whether or not a property valuation is accurate.
 My friend knows nothing about jewellery or cars, so his natural lending choice is property loans.
 I have another friend who’s extremely knowledgeable about cars so he chooses only to invest in auto loans.

 If you have a certain expertise in a particular lending sector then it would be wise to invest in this sector because you can evaluate the accuracy of the valuations.